Data vs classifiers, who wins?: Introduction

 \section{Introduction}

-Machine Learning (ML) commonly consists of allowing the computer to be able to recognize patterns through algorithms and then classifying the analyzed data according to these patterns \citep{kotsiantis2007supervised}.
-Several applications in different areas adopt ML models to perform tasks.
+Machine Learning (ML) has been growing very fast in recent years, due to the large number of applications adopting ML models to support relevant tasks in different domains.
 The types of learning algorithms range from unsupervised to supervised \citep{monard2003conceitos}.
-Because of this, studies in ML areas have been growing very fast recently.
-In this work, the focus is on supervised learning algorithms, more precisely on classification algorithms, which are commonly adopted for pattern recognition tasks in several applications \citep{domingos2012few}.

-It is well known that there is not only one supervised learning algorithm, but several types of algorithms that use different types of techniques to perform learning \citep{monard2003conceitos}.
-Along with this, it is also easy to observe that there are several types of datasets that have particular characteristics.
-However, there is no specific method capable of asserting the best algorithm to be used for a given dataset.
-Because of this, it is common to evaluate algorithms empirically.
+This paper focuses on supervised learning algorithms, more precisely on classification algorithms, which are commonly adopted for pattern recognition tasks in several applications \citep{domingos2012few}.
+In literature, there is a wide range of supervised algorithms , which adopt different learning strategies to induce models from data \citep{monard2003conceitos}.
+Additionally, datasets can have particular characteristics, in such a way that it is not always simple to choose the best algorithm to be adopted for a given dataset.
+In this context, it is usual to empirically evaluate algorithms in order to identify the most promising ones for the datasets at hand.
+In fact, empirically evaluating ML algorithms is crucial to understand the advantages and limitations of the available techniques.

-Empirically evaluating ML algorithms is crucial to understanding the advantages and limitations of available techniques.
-In this approach, algorithms are usually evaluated using datasets or beenchmarks from online repositories.
-Following the growth of the area, in recent years different online dataset repositories have emerged, such as OpenML \citep{vanschoren2014openml}.

-Developed to work as a platform, where ML researchers can share their results, methodologies and datasets used in their experiments, such as evaluating the performance of a classifier against a dataset.
-Such platform improves the organization and use of information, creating a collaborative environment \citep{vanschoren2014openml}.
+Two important issues can be pointed out for empirically evaluating algorithms: (1) the datasets adopted in experiments; and (2) the very methodology of the experiments.
+Concerning the former issue, a common research practice in ML is to evaluate algorithms using benchmark datasets from online repositories, like the UCI respository \cite{Dua:2019}.
+Following the growth in the area, in recent years different online dataset repositories have emerged, such as OpenML \citep{vanschoren2014openml}.
+Specifically in OpenML, researchers can share datasets and experimental results, such as the performance of a classifier against a dataset.
 In addition, OpenML has several reference benchmarks, such as OpenML Curated Classification 2018 (OpenML-CC18), a benchmark for classification tasks that has 72 datasets curated and standardized by the platform \citep{bischl2017openml}.